Surrphy/chatty/README.md

 # chatty

-Indead, it is very important to read this file.
+It IS very important to read this file.